How to Measure a UPVC Window

 Measure brick to brick in at least three different places and deduct 10mm from both the final height and width measurements to allow for 5mm fitting allowance around the new window frame.
 This will enable you to ensure the new frame sits plumb and square once in the aperture.
 Spacers and filler will then be required to secure the frame into place and fill any gaps.

-- Do not measure your existing door or frame but measure the brick opening.
+- Do not measure your existing window or frame but measure the brick opening.

 - Measure in at least three different places and deduct 10mm from both the final height and width measurements - we do not make any fitting allowances on the sizes you provide.

-- Measurements will need to include the frame, cill and any frame extenders/add on’s required.
+- Measurements will need to include the window frame, cill and any frame extenders/add on’s required.

 - All dimensions to be supplied in metric and all styles viewed externally.